james-shelford/Image_Analysis_Projects/README.md

 # ImageJ scripts and R code
 ## Overview
-A collection of ImageJ scripts I have put together over the course of my PhD research project to help with image analysis.
-For each one there is an accompanying R script to process and plot the data generated from ImageJ.
+A collection of R scripts I have put together over the course of my PhD research project to process and plot data generated from image analysis performed in ImageJ.
+For each project, example data and outputs are provided.
 I have tried to generalise the scripts in the hope they could be useful for other projects.

 [Analyse Particles](#analyse-particles) | [3D object counter](#3d-object-counter) | [Microtubule plus-end tracking](#microtubule-plus-end-tracking)